 Principle 9: Decision-makers will provide clear reasons

-- Consistent with the principles of procedural fairness, the ACNC will provide a written statement of reasons for a decision made under the ACNC Act when:
+1. Consistent with the principles of procedural fairness, we will provide a written statement of reasons for a decision made under the ACNC Act when:

-- For some decisions, the ACNC may have to provide reasons for a decision under other legislation, such as section 28 of the Administrative Appeals Tribunal Act 1975 (Cth) or section 13 of the Administrative Decisions (Judicial Review) Act 1977 (Cth).
+3. For some decisions, we may have to provide adequate reasons for a decision under other legislation, such as section 269 of the Administrative Review Tribunal Act 2024 (Cth) or section 13 of the Administrative Decisions (Judicial Review) Act 1977 (Cth).

-- When the ACNC provides written reasons for a decision, the entity will generally be given contact details for the decision-maker or a person who is familiar with the decision and the reasons.
-The entity will be given information about how to ask for a review or appeal of the decision.
+6. When we provide written reasons for a decision, we will also provide contact details for the decision-maker or a person who is familiar with the decision and the reasons as well as information about how to ask for a review or appeal of the decision.

 Rights for an ACNC decision to be reviewed or appealed

-- A person who is not satisfied with a decision made by the ACNC may be able to object to the decision or seek a review of it.
+1. A person who is not satisfied with a decision made by us may be able to object to the decision or seek a review of it.
 It may be a decision that can be reviewed internally.
-Alternatively, or in addition, it may be possible to seek an external review or appeal, through the Administrative Appeals Tribunal or a court.
+Alternatively, or in addition, it may be possible to seek an external review or appeal, through the Administrative Review Tribunal or a court.
 For more information on this, see the ACNC Reviews and Appeals Policy (CPS2012/04).